opensearch-project/project-website/_posts/2023-11-28-how-to-create-custom-threat-detection-rules.md

 Integrating custom rules to the threat detection strategies empowers your security teams to enhance coverage for detecting security threats across a variety of log sources.
 Custom rules can be written with a deep understanding of an organization's infrastructure, making them more precise in identifying specific threats and reducing false positives.
 Combining custom and prepackaged rules for threat detection strikes a balance between tailored and standardized protection.

 To get started on creating a custom detection rule for a custom log source or application log, refer to [documentation](https://opensearch.org/docs/latest/security-analytics/usage/rules/#creating-detection-rules).
-To learn more about security analytics and its capabilities, see the [documentation](https://opensearch.org/docs/latest/security-analytics/index/).
+To learn more about security analytics and its capabilities, see the [Working with detection rules documentation](https://opensearch.org/docs/latest/security-analytics/index/).